macCesar/purgetss-docs/docs/customization/7-Missing Icon libraries.md

 :::

 ## Recreating the deleted libraries
+The good news is that you can recreate the deleted libraries, and even combine them with other icon fonts with the `build-fonts` command!

-Follow these steps to recreate the deleted libraries:
+Follow these steps to recreate them:

 ### 1. Download the libraries
 Start by downloading the libraries from their official websites: